Chief Minister of State – Notes GK

 • Appointing and dismissing the other members of the state cabinet.

-• Advising the Governor on the appointment of judges to the state high court and other senior government officials.
+• Advising the Governor on the appointment of judges to the high court.

 • Maintaining law and order in the state.